+Age: 63

+Massachusetts, U.S.A.

+Not independent(1)

-Age: 62 Massachusetts, U.S.A.
-Not independent(1) Director since 2003
+Director since 2003

-2020 Voting Results For: 94.28% Withheld: 5.72%
+2021 Voting Results

-Mr. Bekenstein is a Managing Director and the Co-Chairman at Bain Capital.
+For: 92.40% Withheld: 7.60% Mr. Bekenstein is a Managing Director and Co-Chairman at Bain Capital.
 Prior to joining Bain Capital in 1984, Mr. Bekenstein spent several years at Bain & Company, Inc., where he was involved with companies in a variety of industries.
-Mr. Bekenstein is a member of the board of directors and the Nominating and Governance Committee of Canada Goose Holdings Inc. He is also a member of the board of directors, the Human Resources and Compensation Committee and the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc., for which he is a member of the Compensation Committee.
+Mr. Bekenstein is a member of the board of directors and the Nominating and Governance Committee of Canada Goose Holdings Inc. He is also a member of the board of directors and the Human Resources and Compensation Committee of Dollarama Inc. He also serves as a director of Bright Horizons Family Solutions Inc., for which he is a member of the Compensation Committee.
 Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.

-Board/Committee Membership Attendance Other Public Board Membersh ip
+Board/Committee Membership Attendance Other Public Board Membership

-Board of Directors 10/10 Entity Since
+Board of Directors 6/6 Entity Since

 Canada Goose Holdings Inc. (2) 2017

 Human Resources & Compensation Committee 5/5 Bright Horizons Family Solutions Inc. (2) 2013

 Committee Dollarama Inc.(2) 2009

-Nominating Governance and Social Responsibility Committee 4/4
+Nominating Governance and Social Responsibility Committee 5/5

 Total: 100%